 The head referee signals a goal by a single whistle blow, followed by the call "Goal <color>".
 The head referee should point with one arm towards the center of the field.
 To assist robots listening for whistles, the referee should blow the whistle from on the carpet at the end of the fields where the goal was scored.

-The GameController signal (to the robots) of a goal being scored, will be delayed by 15 seconds.
+Note that a goal The GameController signal (to the robots) of a goal being scored, will be delayed by 15 s.